-For each screen they manage, window managers will acquire ownership of a selection named WM_Sn, where n is the screen number, as described in the section called "Discriminated Names" Window managers should comply with the conventions for "Manager Selections" described in the section called "Manager Selections".
+For each screen they manage, window managers will acquire ownership of a selection named WM\Sn, where n is the screen number, as described in Discriminated Names Window managers should comply with the conventions for "Manager Selections" described in Manager Selections.
 The intent is for clients to be able to request a variety of information or services by issuing conversion requests on this selection.
 Window managers should support conversion of the following target on their manager selection:

-Atom Туре Data Received VERSION INTEGER Two integers, which are the major and minor re- lease numbers (respec- tively) of the ICCCM with which the window manag- er complies.
-For this ver- sion of the ICCCM, the numbers are 2 and 0. ^a
+Atom Type Data Received VERSION INTEGER Two integers, which are the major and minor release numbers (respectively) of the ICCCM with which the window manager complies.
+For this version of the ICCCM, the numbers are 2 and 0. a

-^a As a special case, clients not wishing to implement a selection request may simply issue a GetSelectionOwner request on the appropriate WM_Sn selection.
+$^{\bar{a}}$ As a special case, clients not wishing to implement a selection request may simply issue a GetSelectionOwner request on the appropriate WM\Sn selection.
 If this selection is owned, clients may assume that the window manager complies with ICCCM version 2.0 or later.